How You Can Choose a Great URL For Your Landing Page

 Used properly, they can help a website or landing page rank higher in search results.
 They can help you when they are placed in the on-page content of the landing page, and they can help you when they are strategically placed in the URL.

-Notice how the second, customized URL contains the search phrase “Italian Restaurants San Francisco”?
+Notice how the second, customized landing page URL contains the search phrase “Italian Restaurants San Francisco”?
 If you owned “Luigi's” Italian Restaurant, think how having this URL could help you come up higher in search results more often.

 Create URLs For Search Engines AND People